 Craftsmen, and the President of its Lehigh Valley

-Traditional American Crafts presented by Early American Life
+Traditional American Crafts presented by Early American Life magazine and

 at shows and shops located near Allentown, Pennsylvania.